 Hailed by the New York Times at their Carnegie Hall debut as “invariably energetic and finely burnished…playing with earthy vigor,” Catalyst Quartet is comprised of top Laureates and alumni of the internationally acclaimed Sphinx Competition.
 Known for “rhythmic energy, polyphonic clarity and tight ensemble-playing,” the ensemeble has toured throughout the United States and abroad, including sold-out performances at the Kennedy Center in Washington DC, at Chicago’s Harris Theater, Miami’s New World Center and Stern Auditorium at Carnegie hall.
-THE QUARTET HAS ALSO APEARED AS CONCERTO SOLOISTS WITH THE BOGOTÁ FILHARMÓNICA, THE SPHINX VIRTUOSI, AND THE ST. PAUL CHAMBER ORCHESTRA.
+The quartet has also appeared as concerto soloists with the Bogata Filharmonica, the Sphinx Virtuosi, and the St. Paul Chamber Orchestra.

 Catalyst Quartet has held concert residencies at the University of Michigan, University of Washington, Rice University, Houston’s Society for the Performing Arts, Cincinnati College-Conservatory of Music, the Virginia Arts Festival, and Pennsylvania State University.
 International residencies where they perform and teach master classes have included the In Harmony Project in England, the University of South Africa, and the Teatro de Bellas Arts in Cali, Colombia.

-Their recordings span the scope of their interests and artistry, including The Bach / Gould Project - Catalyst Quartet’s debut recording featuring the members’ own arrangement of J.S.
-Bach’s monumental Goldberg Variations paired with Glenn Gould’s seminal String Quartet, on the Azica label.
-Also Strum, featuring string works by CQ violinist, composer Jessie Montgomery, Bandaneon y cuerdas, tango inspired music for string quartet and Bandaneon by JP Jofre, and Dreams and Daggers, Cecile McLorin Salvants tremendous 2 disk album, featuring the Catalyst Quartet in a unique musical role.
+Their recordings span the scope of their interests and artistry.
+Their debut album The Bach/Gould Project - features the members’ own arrangement of J.S.
+Bach’s monumental Goldberg Variations paired with Glenn Gould’s seminal String Quartet Op.
+1, on the Azica label.
+The Catalyst Quartet can also be heard on Strum, CQ violinist and composer Jessie Montgomery's debut album, Bandaneon y cuerdas, tango inspired music for string quartet and Bandaneon by JP Jofre, and Dreams and Daggers, Cecile McLorin Salvants tremendous 2 disk Grammy winning album, featuring the Catalyst Quartet in a unique musical role.
 CQ has performed on numerous television and radio broadcasts for Detroit Public Television, American Public Media’s Performance Today, and Chicago, Houston, Seattle and Vermont local stations.
 The ensemble was also featured in The Strad and Strings Magazine.

 Communication and the delivery of ideas is at the heart of why we make music.
 Whether investigating the human condition, culture, or history through music, we choose our projects and create our programs to be about something.
 We defy genre and break down the walls of tradition, reimagining and redefining the classical music experience…